 I have redeemed you, restored you, and set you free

-Now take My hand, and dance in liberty
+Now “reach out”, take My hand, and dance in liberty

-You are My precious child, only fit for the King
+You are My Darling Daughter, only fit for a King

 Now live like you believe Me, and I will bless you beyond your dreams